Comparison of Four Space Propulsion Methods for Reducing Transfer Times of Crewed Mars Mission: Mission to Mars

 We have considered that the mission starts at LEO, where a launch system can deliver all the required modules for the mission.
-Both the main (manned) and the cargo spacecraft can be assembled at an initial circular parking orbit at about $500\,\unit{km}$ altitude, similar to the International Space Station, and which is high enough to allow assembly without decay.
+Both the main (crewed) and the cargo S/C can be assembled at an initial circular parking orbit at about \SI{500}{\kilo\metre}, similar to the International Space Station, and which is high enough to allow assembly without decay.

-After assembling and testing, the spacecraft would raise its apogee to an orbit with eccentricity $0.9$, in a series of impulsive manoeuvres at perigee, so to minimise finite burn losses when compared to a direct interplanetary injection from LEO~\cite{Brown1998}.
-This saves mass by discarding the fuel tanks already used.
+After assembling and testing, the S/C would raise its apogee to an orbit with eccentricity $0.9$, in a series of impulsive manoeuvres at perigee, so to minimise finite burn losses when compared to a direct interplanetary injection from LEO~\citep{Brown1998}.
+This saves mass by discarding the propellant tanks already used.
 The final elliptical orbit is selected to maximise its energy (but not too close to the escape energy to avoid complication with orbital perturbations and long periods of revolution).
 At the same time, we keep the perigee low to use the effectiveness of the Oberth effect when escaping from the Earth influence.

 If continuous thrust (when applicable) would be used at departure, too much time would be required to escape, since the continuous thrust considered is yet of relatively small intensity.
 Therefore, we only considered chemical (or nuclear thermal if applicable) propulsion for escape and capture manoeuvres, and for the apogee raising initial manoeuvre.
 In this context, we considered several escape velocities $\vec{v}_\infty$ leading to different initial velocities for the interplanetary phase.